Ahmedezz222/talinda_pos/EXCEL_REPORT_README.md

 1. Check the troubleshooting section above
 2. Review the application logs for error details
-3. Test with the provided test script
+3. Test with the provided test scripts
 4. Ensure all dependencies are properly installed
+5. **For save issues, check file permissions and disk space**

 ---

 **Note**: This feature requires the `openpyxl` library to be installed.
 The system will gracefully handle cases where the library is not available, but Excel reports will not be generated.
+The save functionality is available once reports are generated successfully.